 Connecting Through Literacy Incarcerated Parents, Children and their Caretakers (“CLICC”)

-Connecticut Appleseed’s CLICC project made dramatic progress in 2015 – expanding from York Correctional Institution and the Niantic Annex to two additional CT Dept. of Corrections facilities and connecting those parents to their children in New Haven, Bridgeport, Norwalk and Stamford.
+Connecticut Appleseed’s CLICC project made dramatic further progress in 2017, winning a 5-year, $660,000 grant to satisfy mentoring and literacy needs for incarcerated parents and their children throughout the state.
 CLICC aims to reduce recidivism and facilitate successful reentry outcomes by reconnecting incarcerated parents and their children by using a family literacy curriculum and providing supportive mentors.
 CLICC includes six months of in-prison mentoring and literacy work as well as six months of post-release mentoring, literacy work and family activities.

 Health Career Training Initiative

 Connecticut Appleseed designed the Connecticut Telehealth Workforce Partnership (CTWP) project to improve “workforce readiness” in the health field for poorly-paid community health clinic workers whose high turnover plagues community health systems.
 The CTWP leapt forward in 2014 by receiving a $100,000 grant from the Connecticut Health Foundation to project partner Optimus Health Care to conduct a pilot at two of its Bridgeport clinics.